Ziinc/supacontent/web/docs/intro.md

 ### Why?

-**Integration into existing supabase projects**, allowing existing features and apps to query the content through the same supabase client interface.
+**Integration into existing supabase projects**.
+Existing features and apps can directly query data through the same familiar Supabase client interface.

-**Migrations are automatically handled**, allowing the developer to focus on the UI instead of the database/api building.
+**No more re-inventing the wheel for eacn new project**.
+Focus on the value-added feature buildling, instead of boilerplate functionality.

-**No hosting lock in**, entire supabase stack can be self hosted or outsourced to a supabase(company)-managed database.
+**Migrations are automatically handled**.
+Spend your development hours on your UI instead of database/api wrangling.

 ### Getting Started